lballa22/Semantic-Enrichment-of-Museum-Tours/README.md

 - Scaling the application to cater to a larger user base.

 ## Conclusion
-The Smart Museum Tour project effectively uses digital technology and Semantic Web tools to enhance the museum experience by providing detailed, linked information about artworks.
+The Semantic Enrichment of Museum Tours with Linked Data project effectively uses digital technology and Semantic Web tools to enhance the museum experience by providing detailed, linked information about artworks.
->>>>>>> ae2ad25 (Added backend logic to the code)